LiangChen0323/DevOps-learning-notes/Terraform/ansible-docker-ghost/Steps.md

    `ansible all -m ping` to check if target hosts can be reached

    for newly created Ansible host, need to create a new ssh key and pass it to target hosts

+5. apt/yum modules
+   `ansible remote -b -m apt -a "name=elinks state=present"` install elinks
+   use -b to become default sudo user on remote host
+   -m module
+   -a arguments

+6. modules
+   `acl` – Set and retrieve file ACL information
+   `archive` – Creates a compressed archive of one or more files or trees
+   `assemble` – Assemble configuration files from fragments
+   `blockinfile` – Insert/update/remove a text block surrounded by marker lines
+   `copy` – Copy files to remote locations
+   `fetch` – Fetch files from remote nodes
+   `file` – Manage files and file properties
+   `find` – Return a list of files based on specific criteria
+   `ini_file` – Tweak settings in INI files
+   `iso_extract` – Extract files from an ISO image
+   `lineinfile` – Manage lines in text files
+   `patch` – Apply patch files using the GNU patch tool
+   `read_csv` – Read a CSV file
+   `replace` – Replace all instances of a particular string in a file using a back-referenced regular expression
+   `stat` – Retrieve file or file system status
+   `synchronize` – A wrapper around rsync to make common tasks in your playbooks quick and easy
+   `tempfile` – Creates temporary files and directories
+   `template` – Template a file out to a remote server
+   `unarchive` – Unpacks an archive after (optionally) copying it from the local machine
+   `xattr` – Manage user defined extended attributes
+   `xml` – Manage bits and pieces of XML files or strings `get_url` – Downloads files from HTTP, HTTPS, or FTP to node `user` – Manage user accounts
+   `group` – Add or remove groups
+   `package` – Generic OS package manager
+   `service` – Manage services (Controls services on remote hosts.
+Supported init systems include BSD init, OpenRC, SysV, Solaris SMF, systemd, upstart.)
+   `git` – Manage git checkouts of repositories to deploy files or software.